TheDeathMuffin/ASE-220---Podcast-Website/README.md

 # ASE-220---Podcast-Website
 Podscholar is a web application for uploading and viewing uploaded podcasts.
 It was built as a group project in class based on the requests given by a client for our university.
+This project contributed to the refining and buildling of [PodScholar](https://www.podscholars.com).
 Podscholar is built using JavaScript/NodeJS, Express, MongoDB, HTML, and CSS (Bootstrap).

 Features
 - Search Bar